JustBarnt/NvaderVIM/README.md

 This is my creation of a Neovim Distribution.

 ### Why?
-Other Distros included multiple plugins I didn't use and I wanted to use this as a good experience to learn more about neovim itself.
+Other Distributions included multiple plugins I didn't use and I wanted to use this as a good experience to learn more about neovim itself.
 As well as this sounded fun to build.

-## Pre-requisites
+## Prerequisites
-1. Neovim >= 0.9.5
+1. Neovim >= 0.10.0
-  lthrough I recommend you build from nightly
 2. a `C` compliler for `nvim-treesitter` make` optional, but there are plugins that use `make` such as `telescope-fzf` for fuzzy finding
 3. [Ripgrep](https://github.com/BurntSushi/ripgrep) is required for Telescope grep searching which this Distribution uses as a core feature